Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/general-navigation.md

 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#motion-actuation">2.5.4 Motion Actuation</a>

 <br/><br/>
-## Propose readable texts
+## Have readable texts

 **Target&nbsp;:** everyone and in particular people with visual impairments and dyslexics.
 **When&nbsp;:** from the design phase and during development.

 **Description&nbsp;:**

-The text can cause readability problems when the text has a font with impasto or is too small.
-In particular, a minimum text size of 14sp is recommended.
+The text can cause readability problems when it is too small or the font has impasto : a minimum text size of 14sp is recommended.

-Android natively offers the Roboto font which consists of 16 variants, including many sans serif that are perfectly adapted to the readability need : roboto regular, roboto thin, roboto medium, etc...
+Android natively offers the Roboto font which has 16 variants, including many sans serif that are perfectly adapted to the readability need : roboto regular, roboto thin, roboto medium, etc...
 Serif fonts, such as the popular Times New Roman or Georgia, are not suitable.

 **To be verified&nbsp;:**